b-lukaszuk/BS_wJ_eng/contents/recursion.md

 sc(s)
 ```

-In general, factorial is well defined for positive integers and it grows very
+In general, a factorial is well defined for positive integers and it grows very
 quickly (n > 20 would produce
 [overflow](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior),
 to resolve it we could use `BigInt` instead of `Int`) hence the `@assert` line.
-Next, for `n` equal 1 we return 1, otherwise we multiply `n` by
+Anyway, for `n` equal 1 we return 1 (our base case), otherwise we multiply `n`
-`recFactorial(n-1)`.
+by `recFactorial(n-1)`.
 Go ahead, follow the execution of the program for small
 inputs like `recFactorial(3)` in your head (similarly to `recSum` from
 @sec:recursion_problem).